yaelber1/motivazia/README.md

 # motivazia
-A program that receives one argument (number of pages) and extact an html file with the given number of pages.
+A program that receives one argument (number of pages) and extract an html file with the given number of pages.